RickeyMoose/CustomWinRarSetup-01/README.md

 By Ricky Moose (STM)

 This READ ME will illustrate the process of performing a WinRAR silent install with the custom settings that I use.
-Under Windows 11 we have the new and **LESS** **improved** “**show more options**” context menu.
+Under Windows 11 we have the new and :poop: **LESS** **improved** :poop: “**show more options**” context menu.
 This automation will install WinRAR using the **LEGACY context menus** option along with some custom entries like **RAR with DATE**.

-EG:
+EG: <br>
 ![image](https://github.com/RickeyMoose/CustomWinRarSetup-01/assets/167007057/cda4134b-fb4e-4990-a51b-c105d20c821b)

+<br><br>
 In the WinRAR GUI you would set these manually via **these 2 options**:

 ![image](https://github.com/RickeyMoose/CustomWinRarSetup-01/assets/167007057/72492283-f2cb-40cb-912c-b5e662a87b38)

+<br><br>
 There are 2 main bat files you can run.
-Because my normal use case is running this install from within a VM via shared folders. and because of a VMware security limitation there is the file staging bat file called: “**!Winrar_HighestVersion_stage_then_install.bat**” which is used to stage the files to **%temp%** folder on my VM and then will run the primary file “**Winrar_Silent_Install-HighestVersionVariant.bat**” which one you run to kick off the process is up to you as they essentially have the same end result but the stager is required as a VM workaround.
+Because my normal use case is running this install from within a VM via shared folders. and because of a VMware security limitation there is the file staging bat file called: **!Winrar_HighestVersion_stage_then_install.bat** which is used to stage the files to **%temp%** folder on my VM and then will run the primary file “**Winrar_Silent_Install-HighestVersionVariant.bat**” which one you run to kick off the process is up to you as they essentially have the same end result but the stager is required as a VM workaround.
 Under the VM, if I had instead just copied the payload to the desktop for example I could have skipped using the stager bat file.

 The primary file requires elevation to import registry keys and will attempt to self-elevate, you will need to allow the UAC warning if your UAC is enabled.